52hearts3/Autopath/README.md

    - Produces autoregressive pathology label sequences (e.g., `AAAA00001`) encoding Gleason patterns and tumor semantics.
    - Saves model weights and training logs for downstream database retrieval and conditional diffusion synthesis.

+### 3. Conditional Diffusion Model Training

+1. **Train the Diffusion Model**
+   Use the cell masks obtained from database retrieval as control conditions.
+   Run **ddpm.py** to train the conditional diffusion model.
+   This step leverages ControlNet and Adaptive Group Normalization (AdaGN) to synthesize histologically plausible H&E patches.

+2. **Inference with DDIM**
+   For fast inference and image generation, run **ddim.py**.
+   This performs deterministic sampling to reconstruct high-resolution H&E images from MRI-derived conditions.